ImperatorStorm/gluon/README.md

 Essential standard libraries for [the Quilt ecosystem](https://quiltmc.org/).

-The Quilt Standard Libraries gives modders Quilt-exclusive tools to add new and exciting features to their mods.
+The Gluon gives modders Muon-exclusive tools to add new and exciting features to their mods.

-**Note: At the moment, the Quilt Standard Libraries are in beta, meaning issues may arise and should still be treated as experimental.
+**Note: At the moment, Gluon is in beta, meaning issues may arise and should still be treated as experimental.
-Please make an issue or talk to the QSL team on [discord](https://discord.quiltmc.org/toolchain) or on [the forum](https://forum.quiltmc.org) before writing any PRs.**
+Please make an issue or talk to the Gluon team on [discord](https://discord.quiltmc.org/toolchain) or on [the forum](https://forum.quiltmc.org) before writing any PRs.**

 ## Repository structure

 The repository has 2 main parts:

 - The `library` folder.
-This contains all the libraries that are part of the Quilt Standard Libraries.
+This contains all the libraries that are part of Gluon.
 - The `build-logic` folder.
 This is an included build in Gradle and contains most of the buildscript used inside the libraries.
 This keeps the buildscripts inside the `library` folder as minimal as possible; definitions of data rather than logic.

 ## Features

-Here are multiple charts of features available in QSL which also serves as a comparison chart with Fabric API.
+Here are multiple charts of features available in Gluon which also serves as a comparison chart with Fabric API.

-The charts are organized by QSL libraries.
+The charts are organized by Gluon libraries.

 Quick legend: